-General Requirements.
 The Environmental Professional must provide documentation regarding the effect the proposed project will have on historic resources and archaeological sites that are listed in or eligible for listing in the National Register of Historic Places.

+Applicants applying for Federal funding (HOME), are required to complete the Section 106 process and clearance, as part of the NEPA process.
 Section 106 of the National Historic Preservation Act requires DCA to act as the Responsible Entity for the administration of federal funds and as such to identify and assess the effects of its actions on historic resources and archaeological sites.